-Arizona teachers prepare for walk-in demonstrations over pay
+Arizona teachers demanding raise will protest at schools

 PHOENIX (AP) — Teachers will be wearing red shirts and walking arm-in-arm at around a thousand schools across Arizona to show solidarity in their demand for higher salaries.

-Wednesday’s “walk-ins” are part of a statewide campaign for a 20 percent raise and more than $1 billion in new education funding.
+Wednesday’s “walk-ins” are part of a grassroots movement pushing for a 20 percent raise and more than $1 billion in new education funding.
+Arizona’s demonstration is part of a wave of educators demanding higher pay that started in West Virginia where teachers successfully won a 5 percent raise after a statewide strike.

-The school demonstrations are organized by Arizona Educators United.
-The grassroots group has mobilized teachers and supporters across the state through their #RedforEd campaign.
+Oklahoma teachers have walked out in protest over educating funding, and Kentucky educators called in sick to protest pension reform.

-This week it told members to prepare for a possible walk-out that would close schools.
+Arizona Educators United has mobilized teachers and supporters across the state through their #RedforEd campaign.
+In addition to a 20 percent pay bump, they’re seeking increased pay for support professionals, a permanent raise structure, and a freeze on corporate tax cuts until per-pupil spending reaches the national average.

 Most Read Nation & World Stories